redlibrarian/redlibrarian.github.io/_posts/2016-11-04-academic-labour.markdown

 But there is something more interesting I want to bring up here: the question of ideology.
-Emily Drabinski, one of the librarians heavily involved in union organizing at LIU, wrote today about (her experience)[http://crln.acrl.org/content/77/10/488.full} on the board of *Radical Teeacher*, beginning in 2008.
+Emily Drabinski, one of the librarians heavily involved in union organizing at LIU, wrote recently about [her experience](http://crln.acrl.org/content/77/10/488.full) on the board of *Radical Teeacher*, beginning in 2008.
 At one point, she
 writes: